 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) classified job opportunities for high school teachers to grow slower than average from 2010 to 2020.
-However, the BLS reported that, due to a shortage of math and science teachers, Chemistry Teachers should expect great opportunities.
+The U.S. Bureau of Labor Statistics (BLS) classified job opportunities for high school teachers to grow slower than average, with 6% growth expected from 2012 to 2022.
+However, the BLS reported that, due to a shortage of math and science teachers, chemistry teachers should expect good opportunities.
 In 2012, annual earnings for the majority of high school teachers ranged between $36,930 and $85,960, and the median salary was $55,050; however, earning potential for teachers can be increased due to many factors, including need for the subject taught.